brendenwest/it122/1_intro_to_node.md

     $ node index.js

 Where index.js is a plain text file that contains any valid JavaScript commands and can include Node.js modules.

+### Why use Node.js?

+Developers of backend applications can typically choose from a variety of languages (e.g. Java, JavaScript, C#, Python, Go).
+Choice of language depends on a number of considerations:

+- **Performance** - how fast are basic operations? how quickly can apps start? how much memory does an app require?
+- **Company standards** - does your company standardize on particular languages? does your company use vendor products (e.g. Oracle, SalesForce, Azure) or specialized libraries that have a preference for certain languages?
+- **Ecosystem support** - how mature is the ecosystem of supporting frameworks and libraries for common application functionality (e.g. web frameworks, DB & cloud-services integration)?
+- **Developer talent pool** - how many engineers skilled in this languagee ecosystem are available within your company or in the job market?

+There are no easy answers to these considerations.
+Node.js is generally considered less performant than compiled languages like Java or Go, but has broad & mature ecosystem support.
+Many companies also benefit from using the same language for front-end and back-end applications.

 ### Node.js Web Server